uaauaguga/cfRNA-analysis/analysis-step-smart-total.md

             READ_NAME_REGEX=null
 ```

-## 2.3 Get intron spanning reads for genome aligned reads
+## 2.3 Get intron spanning reads from genome aligned reads
-- If any read in a read pair contains N in its CIGAR string, this fragment was considered as intron-spanning
+- If any mate in a read pair contains N in its CIGAR string, this fragment was considered as intron-spanning
 ```bash
 bash bin/getIntron-spanning.sh {inbam} {outbam} > {log} 2>&1
 ```

-## 3.1 Assign reads in genome bam file to different genomic regions
+## 3.1 Assign reads in genome bam file to certain genomic regions
 - The priority of the assignment is defined in config/priority.txt
-- bed files corresponding to regions in config/priority.txt should be present in {beddir}, named as {regionsName}.bed
+- bed files corresponding to regions in config/priority.txt should be present in {beddir}, named as {regionsName}.bed, in bed6 format
 ```bash
 # For forward stranded library, '-S' in bedtools coverage -counts -S -sorted -a - -b ${beddir}/${region}.bed should be replaced by '-s'
 bash bin/sequential.assign.long.sh {bam} {outdir} {beddir}